sac3g15/CoastSat_noc/README.md

 Example applications and accuracy of the resulting satellite-derived shorelines are discussed in:
 * Vos K., Harley M.D., Splinter K.D., Simmons J.A., Turner I.L.
 (2019).
 Sub-annual to multi-decadal shoreline variability from publicly available satellite imagery. *Coastal Engineering*.
 150, 160–174. https://doi.org/10.1016/j.coastaleng.2019.04.004

+Section 2.1 and 2.2 includes direct instructions written by Vos et al. (2019).
+Section 2.3 includes direct references from the DSAS user guide by Himmelstoss et al. (2018).
+**WARNING**.
+The Coastsat code here has been altered, therefore the latest updates, issues and pull requests on Github may not be relevant to this workflow.
+The following changes have been made to the Coastsat module:

 ### Description

 Satellite remote sensing can provide low-cost long-term shoreline data capable of resolving the temporal scales of interest to coastal scientists and engineers at sites where no in-situ field measurements are available.
-CoastSat enables the non-expert user to extract shorelines from Landsat 5, Landsat 7, Landsat 8 and Sentinel-2 images.
+CoastSat_noc enables the non-expert user to extract shorelines from Landsat 7, Landsat 8 and Sentinel-2 images.
 The shoreline detection algorithm implemented in CoastSat is optimised for sandy beach coastlines.
 It combines a sub-pixel border segmentation and an image classification component, which refines the segmentation into four distinct categories such that the shoreline detection is specific to the sand/water interface.

 The toolbox has three main functionalities: